amooma/ruby-auf-schienen.de/en/03-ruby-introduction/03-chapter3.markdown

 A program line in a Ruby program does not have to end with a semicolon.
 The Ruby interpreter is even so intelligent that is recognizes if a program line was split over two or more lines for the sake of readability.
-I will spare you the corresponding examples and am only mentioning this so you don't say or think later, "is it okay like this?"

-Indenting code is also not necessary.
+Indenting code is not necessary.
 But it does make it much easier to read for human beings!

 ## puts and print